$6,481 pp (USD)

 Home to over 120 species of mammal including the fabled Big Five, the Ngorongoro Conservation Area is one of the most sought after safari destinations in the world.
 It's a particularly good place to see the endangered black rhinoceros enjoying a lonely meal out on the grass plains, as well as a place to see large numbers of hippopotamus enjoying the cool water.

-After the thrills and excitement of the day, you will have a picnic lunch in the park.
-Thereafter we will make our way back to Arusha.
-Transfer to your hotel.
+After the thrills and excitement of the day, you will have a picnic lunch by the park's famous hippo pool before returning to Arusha airport or to your hotel in Arusha.

 - Main Destination: